MLIR

 /// This method registers a materialization that will be called when

-/// converting a legal replacement value back to an illegal source type.
+/// converting a replacement value back to its original source type.

-/// This is used when some uses of the original, illegal value must persist
+/// This is used when some uses of the original value persist beyond the main

 template <typename FnT,